-The Department has entered into trust agreements with The Bank of New York Mellon Trust Company, National Association (the "Trustee"), relating to the creation and administration of the State of Wisconsin Transportation Revenue Bonds, 1993 Series A, 1998 Series A, 1998 Series B, 2001 Series A, 2002 Series A, 2002 Series 1, 2002 Series 2, 2003 Series A, 2004 Series 1, 2005 Series A, 2005 Series B, 2007 Series A, 2007 Series 1 and 2008 Series A. Among other provisions, the trust agreements, in conjunction with the General Resolution, specify those funds to be created and maintained, the timing and flow of monies through the funds, the determination of the Debt Service Reserve requirements and the procedure to be followed for the redemption of the bonds.
+The Department has entered into trust agreements with The Bank of New York Mellon Trust Company, National Association (the "Trustee"), relating to the creation and administration of the State of Wisconsin Transportation Revenue Bonds, 1993 Series A, 1998 Series A, 1998 Series B, 2001 Series A, 2002 Series A, 2002 Series 1, 2002 Series 2, 2003 Series A, 2004 Series 1, 2005 Series A, 2005 Series B, 2007 Series A, 2007 Series 1, 2008 Series A, 2009 Series A and 2009 Series B (Taxable).
+Among other provisions, the trust agreements, in conjunction with the General Resolution, specify those funds to be created and maintained, the timing and flow of monies through the funds, the determination of the debt service reserve requirements (see Note 6) and the procedure to be followed for the redemption of the bonds.
 It is the Program directors' view that the statements of cash receipts and disbursements along with the related notes meet the reporting requirements of the trust agreements.